 Household hazardous waste disposal: Amnesty Days

-The free amnesty days will have Northland Regional Council staff, and a contractor on hand to identify substances, sort them, and store them safely for disposal.
+The amnesty days will have trained, experienced personnel on-site to identify substances, sort them, and store them safely for disposal.

 What can I get rid of?